2025 Lemvig municipal election

-The 2025 Lemvig Municipal election will be held on November 18, 2025, in the Danish town of Lemvig to elect the 21 members to sit in the regional council for the Lemvig Municipal council, in the period of 2026 to 2029.
+The 2025 Lemvig Municipal election was held on November 18, 2025, in the Danish town of Lemvig to elect the 21 members to sit in the regional council for the Lemvig Municipal council, in the period of 2026 to 2029.
+Despite, losing 5 of the 11 seats won in 2021, the new mayoral candidate from Venstre, Chris Olesen, would initially secure the mayoral position.
+However, it was revealed that the parties broke out and Jens Lønborg would instead become the new mayor.

 Background

-Following the 2021 election, Erik Flyvholm from Venstre would continue for a 4th term as mayor.
+Following the 2021 election, Erik Flyvholm from Venstre would continue for a fourth term as mayor.
 However, Flyvholm announced in August 2024, his decision to stop following this election.
 Chris Olesen is instead set to become the mayoral candidate of Venstre.
-The municipal council will also reduce it's number from 21 to 19.
+The municipal council also reduced it's number from 21 to 19 for this election.